dtadaewsky/xeus-cling-magic-command-nvrtc/README.md

 `xeus-cling` requires its dependencies to be built with the same compiler and same C runtime as the one used to build `cling`.

-## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) to know how to contribute and set up a development environment.

 ## License and Attribution

 This project is based on [Xeus-Cling](https://github.com/jupyter-xeus/xeus-cling), which is licensed under the BSD 3-Clause License.